In recognition of the Institute's Centenary in 2011, it

 their lives to improving maritime training and education."

 These observations strike a chord within the Institute as it echoes

 The students fall into three separate groups.
 One

 consists of ex-seafarers who have a tremendous amount of practical

 ability but little commercial skill.
 The third is made up of those

 with some exposure to the shipping sector while working ashore.

-school-leavers quickly grasped the way shipping worked.
-The
+The school-leavers quickly grasped the way shipping worked and

-ex-sailors took no time at all to link what they had experienced at
+the ex-sailors took no time at all to link what they had

-sea with the mercantile shroud that enveloped it all.
+experienced at sea with the mercantile shroud that enveloped it

 Our student has now graduated after three very successful years.